MagicCube/coap-router/README.md

 ### 4.1 Install CoAP Client

-Although there're dozens of CoAP client available, one of the easiest way is to install Node.js based client named `coap-cli`.
+Although there're dozens of CoAP clients available, one of the easiest ways is to install Node.js based client named `coap-cli`.

 ```sh
 $ npm install coap-cli -g